George I (1978)

 In European Studies Review [now called European Studies Quarterly], Volume 10 Number 1 (1980) Geoffrey Holmes (University of Lancaster) wrote that Hatton's biography has relegated all previous - and biased - biographies of George I to the dustbin of history.
 He describes the author as "bristling with scholarship" giving George credit for "a leading part in shaping foreign policy throughout these years when European statesmen grappled with the problem of how to preserve the precarious balance of power in western and southern Europe..."
 Importantly for Britain, "Professor Hatton argues very strongly and with conviction that the king not only learned, after five years or so, how to wear his British hat and British spectacles when looking at any continental problem, but that after 1719-20 he was no longer capable of adopting a purely Hanoverian perspective".
 If there is a shortcoming with the book, he continues, it is Hatton's handling of purely British domestic politics; errors which, he suggests, can be corrected in a second edition.
 Alas, that edition never came.
 The Yale version is the same text as the original 1978 printing.
 However, the 2014 book cited above by Jeremy Black goes a long way to correcting any slips in Hatton's text.
 Specialists of this era would do well to include that book in their collection alongside this English Monarchs title by Hatton.

-Collectors of the hardback copies of English Monarchs books are warned that the Thames & Hudson (British) copies of 'George I' are usually found with a high degree of foxing and that purchasers would be better served by seeking the American-published copy from Harvard.
+Collectors of the hardback copies of English Monarchs books are warned that the Thames & Hudson (British) copies of 'George I' usually are found with a high degree of foxing and that purchasers would be better served by seeking the American-published copy from Harvard in which the paper ought to be better.